przemek-nowicki/codility-lessons/README.md

-# codility-lessons
+# Codility lessons

 This repository contains solutions to codility lessons and other algorithmic tasks.
-These tasks solutions are written in JavaScript and Python language.
+These tasks solutions are written in JavaScript and Python languages.

 # Marcin's codility lessons results:
 * BinaryGap: https://app.codility.com/demo/results/trainingG5S5D6-ZKQ/